Service Provider Succession Planning Programs To Address Land Access In The Northeast

 Milestones:

-March 2024 15 service providers in the sectors of conservation, climate resilience, real estate law and land trust will come together to help shape the educational materials that will be used to teach service providers new strategies to increase BIPOC land tenure in the NE.
-Beginning in October of 2024 the Key individuals will begin meeting to build relationship.
+Planned: 15 service providers in the sectors of conservation, climate resilience, real estate law and land trust will come together to help shape the educational materials that will be used to teach service providers new strategies to increase farmer of color land tenure in the NE.
+Beginning in January of 2024 the Key individuals will begin meeting to build relationship.
 They will share their experiences and the current projects and practices they are currently engaged in.
 They will share successes, pitfalls, beneficial check points, systems, the types of trainings that helped shape a lens towards racial equity on land and the personal and professional changes they and their organizations had to undergo in the process.

 Accomplishments:

-Every November, December, January and February in 2023 and 2024 15 service providers will be identified and placed in 2 cohorts will participate in monthly focus groups to support the implementation of BIPOC land transfer and farm land succession planning frameworks.
+Planned: Every November, December, January and February in 2023 and 2024 15 service providers placed in 2 cohorts will participate in monthly focus groups to support the implementation of BIPOC land transfer and farm land succession planning frameworks.
 Building off of awareness and experience, the workshops will be tailored to participant needs while pushing participants growing edges in the subject.
-In November of 2024 we will also incorporate out reach plans for service providers to begin recruitment of BIPOC land stewards, transitioning farmers and agency/service provider specific land acquisition opportunities.
-In late Feb, early March and late October of 2024 service providers and we will begin the ground work for intentional BIPOC transfers in accordance with the objectives of the verification and review tools.
-Between March and October of 2024 the PI will meet with service providers in small groups on a one on one basis as their schedules allow.
+In November of 2024 we will also incorporate out reach plans for service providers to begin recruitment of farmers of color land stewards, transitioning farmers and agency/service provider specific land acquisition opportunities.
+In late Feb, early March and late October of 2024 service providers will begin the ground work for intentional farmer of color transfers in accordance with the objectives of the verification and review tools.
+Between March and October the PI will meet with service providers in small groups on a one on one basis as their schedules allow.
 We will meet in person to help foster relationship.
 The PI will look for ways key individuals and the advisory committee can offer specialized support/mentorship.
 The PI will be available to assist in holding space during meetings with farmers, workshops and community discussions that the service provider holds.

-March of 2024 to March of 2025 service providers will be evaluated on the number of shifts in process, practices and policies that have lead to deeper relationship and community connection, BIPOC land access and transfer, number of land succession plans cultivated with BIPOC intentional transfers as core components, self reflective evaluations, cohort accountability group evaluations, peer to peer reviews and farmer (service receiver) evaluations.
+November of 2023 to March of 2025 service providers will be evaluated on the number of shifts in process, practices and policies that have lead to deeper relationship and community connection, farmer of color land access and transfer, number of land succession plans cultivated with farmer of color intentional transfers as core components, self-reflective evaluations, cohort accountability group evaluations, peer to peer reviews and farmer (service receiver) evaluations.
 The verification tool and cohort accountability groups will be routinely used throughout out the 3 year scope of the project.

 Accomplishments:

-Out of the 30 service providers taking part in the project, 15 will adopt practices, policies and procedures into the daily practices of their role/organization.
-7 BIPOC farmers and will acquire land and 7 aging farmers will go through succession planning processes that include land based racial equity measures.
-Out of the 30 service providers taking part our hope is that 15 will begin to more comfortably talk about race and land based inequities with their clients and co-workers and invite people to use their agency to engage in addressing this issue.
+Planned: Out of the 30 service providers taking part in the project, 15 will adopt practices, policies and procedures into the daily practices of their role/organization.
+7 farmers of color and will acquire land and 7 aging farmers will go through succession planning processes that include measures for completing sustainable land transfers.
+Out of the 30 service providers taking part our hope is that 15 will begin to more comfortably talk about what they have learned with their clients and co-workers and invite people to use their agency to engage in addressing this issue.
 Evaluations of project success will likely occur a few years into each project.
-Having the time for the lived experience of this project towards BIPOC land connection to develop and be respectfully communicated out is essential to this process and must be based on the timeline of those involved.
+Having the time for the lived experience of this project towards land connection for farmers of color to develop and be respectfully communicated out is essential to this process and must be based on the timeline of those involved.

 Accomplishments: